MSW Course Offerings & Descriptions

 • SWK582 Advanced Theory in Family-Centered Generalist Social Work Practice I

 This is a concentration course, for specialized knowledge-building.
 It is the first in a series of two theoretical seminars for advanced-level MSW students.
-Course content is concentrated on the family as a universal social institution and may be classified into three areas: 1) the development of the values, knowledge and skills of the autonomous social work practitioner for work with and on behalf of families; 2) research on the advancement of knowledge about family functioning; and 3) the effective, efficient, and humane organization of social service delivery networks serving families.
-The course also offers students opportunities to interact and integrate knowledge related to their varied practica in order to expand their knowledge of the human services field beyond the confines of their own placement.
+Course content is concentrated on the family as a universal social institution and may be classified into three areas.
+First, develop the values, knowledge and skills of the autonomous social work practitioner for work with and on behalf of families.
+Second, research the advancement of knowledge about family functioning.
+Third, review the effective, efficient, and humane organization of social service delivery networks serving families.
+The course also offers students opportunities to interact and integrate knowledge related to their varied practica.
+This helps students expand their knowledge of the human services field beyond the confines of their own placement.
 Must be taken concurrently with SWK 581.
 3 S.H., 3 C.H.

 • SWK583 Advanced Internship II